-In medical terminology, a sign is the result of a test that allows a doctor to diagnose an illness or disorder.
-When an adult has difficulty with concentrating, it is rarely attributed to a disorder like ADD / ADHD, but often, overlooking that possibility is a mistake.
-Adults can indeed suffer from ADD / ADHD, but they are much less likely to be diagnosed with the disorder because of the cultural idea that it is a disorder for children.
-Keep reading to learn about the signs of ADD / ADHD in adults.
+In medical terminology, a sign is any indication of a medical condition that can be objectively observed by a doctor.
+When an adult has difficulty with concentrating, it is rarely attributed to a disorder like ADD/ADHD, but often, overlooking that possibility is a mistake.
+Adults can indeed suffer from ADD/ADHD, but they are much less likely to be diagnosed with the disorder because of the cultural idea that it is a disorder experienced only by children.
+Keep reading to learn about the signs of ADD/ADHD in adults.

 - Difficulty with organization, time management, and memory

 - Becoming easily distracted